juhariis/ess/EuropeanSocialSurvey.md

 Finally, we used Primary Component Analysis and k-means clustering to find best number of country clusters based on their similarity in the selected ESS variables.

-Key findings
+Findings

 -   subjective happiness
     -   there is a border of subjective happiness levels running across Europe diagonally from South West corner of Portugal to Eastern border of Finland, likely more resulting from cultural biases and values of countries than from genuine differences in "true absolute" happiness
-    -   for both Poland and Slovenia the change in happiness from 2002 to 2016 and from 2014 to 2016 was statistically significant but not very meaningful (effect size was classified as 'small')
+    -   for Poland and Slovenia the change in happiness from 2002 to 2016 and from 2014 to 2016 was statistically significant but not very meaningful (effect size according to Cohen's d was 'small')
-    -   changes for other countries had the effect size "neglible" or no statistical significance
+    -   changes for other countries had the effect size "neglible" or had no statistical significance
 -   trust in European Parliament
-    -   for a few countries especially, trust in European Parliament has fluctuated widely, Hungary, Greece, Ukraine
+    -   Hungary, Greece, Ukraine, have seen trust fluctuating strongly
-    -   from 2014 to 2016 trust in European Parliament in United Kingdom made statistically significant - but small - rise, which may perhaps be linked to some second thoughts after the Brexit vote (fieldwork in the UK was conducted after the vote 01.09.16-20.03.17)
+    -   United Kingdom had statistically significant rise from 2014 to 2016, which could be linked to some second thoughts in the aftermath of the Brexit vote (fieldwork in the UK was conducted after the vote 01.09.16-20.03.17)
 -   other findings
-    -   view on the integration of EU has shifted towards "not more"
+    -   overall feedback on further integration of EU seem to have shifted towards "not more"
-    -   acceptance of immigration from poor countries outside of Europe is significantly lower in HUngary than most other countries
+    -   acceptance of immigration from poor countries outside of Europe is significantly lower in Hungary than most other countries (even though Cyprus and Greece are not that far from it, their latest scores are several years old)
+    -   and significantly higher in Sweden that in other countries..
--   grouping of the countries using PCA and k-means clustering
+-   participating countries were clustered into two groups using PCA and k-means
-    -   Nordic countries + Benelux + Ireland + Swizerland + Austria
+    -   Nordic countries + Benelux + Ireland + Swizerland + Austria vs. the rest
-    -   the rest
-    -   clear difference in the variables as hown in the box plot
--   reflections of significant evennts in Europe
+    -   the clustering seems justified when comparing individual ESS indicator scores by the groups

+Several historic events can be see in the data

 -   Greece crisis - the data set ends in 2010 when the support package was agreed, trust in European Parliament plummeted
 -   Ukraine - the data does not go into the timeframe of Criomean annexation, but may reflect the ups and downs of the country in the first decade of 2000's
-    -   United Kingdom - as pointed out, aftermath of the Brexit vote may be reflected in trust
+-   United Kingdom - aftermath of the Brexit vote might somehow be reflected in the increased trust on European Parliament
+-   Hungary having high expectations in European Parliament before joining EU, trust dropped significantly by end of the survey period
+-   Worldwide economic crisis in 2008

-The data set has several interesting features which may be source of some future blog posts, especially
+Combined data set has several interesting features which may be source of some future blog posts, especially

 -   correlating UNHCR and WB data with ESS
 -   identifying discussion topics in European Parliament over the changes in some indicators